Qarik-Group/runbooks/vault_and_safe.md

 don't have to [do it manually](#unseal-the-vault).
 It also creates a test secret `secret/handshake` for testing.

-If you're not using Genesis, you must manually initialize the vault using `safe vault operator init` after targeting, then [manually unsealing](#unseal-the-vault), and then authenticating to the new Vault, and finally adding the test secret using `safe set secret/handshake knock=knock`.

 ## Target and Authenticate to a Vault